Automated Testing Strategy - Enterprise Guide 2025

 - • File storage - S3, Azure Blob, filesystem operations

-E2E Testing - Playwright vs Cypress
+E2E testing - Playwright vs Cypress

 E2E (End-to-End) tests simulate a real user: they launch a browser, click buttons, fill forms, and verify results.
 These are the most expensive tests to maintain, but they provide the highest confidence that the application works from start to finish.